A Kegel Workout Like No Other: The Intensity & The Apex

 On the Intensity, there’s two different controls – one for vibration and one for intensity (get it?) – that you can fiddle away with until you find the perfect combination for your unique pleasure needs.
 Plus, there’s two vibes – one inside and a rabbit one outside – so no part of your vagina is getting its feelings hurt.
 They call it the “pelvic exerciser with a kick.”

 The Apex does not have the rabbit vibe, but because of the contractions it causes in your muscles, you can still get some pretty powerful pleasure from using it.
-In fact, because both women AND men should be working out their pelvic floor, the Apex can also be used by men to strengthen their prostrate.
+In fact, because both women AND men should be working out their pelvic floor, Pour Moi (the company behind these amazing products) is in the works of making a product for those sans vagina.
 Which will mean they can finally get that p-spot orgasm and reduce the risk of cancer.
 So, it’s kind of a win-win.

 So, if you’re ready to be your laziest, but best self, get yourself one of these products.
 You can thank me (and your super-tight-non-dripping-extra-strengthened-Kegels) later.